Rohan0497/matrix-Rohan.github.io/_portfolio/portfolio-4.md

 collection: paper review
 ---

 This critical analysis paper explores the main trends and advancements in Generative Adversarial Networks (GANs) and their applications.
 It discusses improvements in GAN architectures, such as Conditional GANs and StyleGANs, as well as the challenges remaining, including control over generated samples and ethical concerns.
-You can find the research paper <a href="https://drive.google.com/file/d/196zUBd8CZ_s_5vNmM6URshNaMfXEUrFH/view?usp=sharing">here</a>
+You can find the report <a href="https://drive.google.com/file/d/196zUBd8CZ_s_5vNmM6URshNaMfXEUrFH/view?usp=sharing">here</a>